- Applicant Information:

 If the application does not meet certain administrative requirements or if information is left out the form may be returned to the applicant and require re-submittal once all corrections or information has been provided.

-When the review is completed by the Event Planning Office and the application meets alcohol policy administrative requirements, it will be forwarded by the Event Planning Office to UAPD for review by the Office of the Chief of Police.
+When the review is completed by the Event Services Office and the application meets alcohol policy administrative requirements, it will be forwarded by the Event Services Office to UAPD for review by the Office of the Chief of Police.

-When received from the Event Planning Office, the Chief of Police or designee will review the application and make recommendations if needed.
+When received from the Event Services Office, the Chief of Police or designee will review the application and make recommendations if needed.
 This review is done in order to maximize safety of the event and review compliance with any Arizona State Liquor laws that may be applicable.
-UAPD may send the application back to the Event Planning Office for further action regarding recommendations made.
-The Event Planning Office may deny the event pending compliance with any UAPD recommendations.
+UAPD may send the application back to the Event Services Office for further action regarding recommendations made.
+The Event Services Office may deny the event pending compliance with any UAPD recommendations.

 Final Approval by President's Designee: